How To Get The Most Out Of Practice

 That is a typical set up of a session for players all around the world.

-Now if a player has a technical problem and they need to improve it then that plan is not going to help them solve that issue and improve it.
+If a player has a technical problem or issue and they need to improve it, then that plan is not going to help them solve that issue and improve it.

 Players need to know exactly what is wrong in their game, then build their sessions based around getting that better.